Joe Walsh: 1975–1980: Eagles

 In 1975, Walsh was invited to join the Eagles as founding member Bernie Leadon's replacement.
-There was some initial concern as to Walsh's ability to fit in with the band, as he was considered far too "wild" for The Eagles, especially by their drummer and co-lead vocalist, Don Henley.
+There was some initial concern as to Walsh's ability to fit in with the band, as he was considered far too "wild" for the band's sound, especially by their drummer and co-lead vocalist, Don Henley.

 Released on December 8, 1976, Hotel California was the band's fifth studio album and the first to feature Walsh.
 The album took a year and a half to complete, a process which, along with touring, drained the band.

-The second single from the album was the eponymous title track, which topped the charts in May 1977 and became one of the Eagles' signature songs next to "Take It Easy" and "Desperado".
+The second single from the album was the title track, "Hotel California", which topped the charts in May 1977 and became one of the Eagles' signature songs next to "Take It Easy" and "Desperado".
 It features Henley on lead vocals, with a guitar duet performed by Felder and Walsh.

 The hard rock "Life in the Fast Lane", released on May 3, 1977, was based on a riff by Walsh.
 It reached No. 11 on the charts and helped establish Walsh's position in the band.

 Hotel California was the last album to feature founding member Randy Meisner, who abruptly left the band after the 1977 tour.
-He was replaced by the same musician who had succeeded him in Poco: Timothy B. Schmit.
+He was replaced by Timothy B. Schmit, who had also succeeded him in Poco:.

-In 1977, the band, minus Don Felder, performed instrumental work and backing vocals for Randy Newman's album Little Criminals, including "Short People," which has backing vocals by Frey and Schmit.
+In 1977, the band, minus Don Felder, performed instrumental work and backing vocals for Randy Newman's album Little Criminals, including "Short People", which has backing vocals by Frey and Schmit.

-The Eagles went into the recording studio in 1977 to begin work on their next album, The Long Run.
-The album took two years to complete.
-The Long Run was released on September 24, 1979.
-Considered a disappointment by some music critics for failing to live up to Hotel California, it proved a huge commercial hit nonetheless; the album topped the charts and sold 7 million copies.
-In addition, it included three Top 10 singles—"Heartache Tonight", the title track and "I Can't Tell You Why".
-"In The City" by Walsh also received considerable airplay.
-The band also recorded two Christmas songs during these sessions, "Funky New Year" and "Please Come Home for Christmas" which was released as a single in 1978 and reached No. 18 on the charts.
-In 1980, the band broke up.
+The Eagles went into the recording studio in 1977 to begin work on their next album, The Long Run, which was not completed and released until September 24, 1979.
+Considered a disappointment by some music critics for failing to live up to Hotel California, it nonetheless proved a huge commercial hit; topping the charts and selling 7 million copies.
+Three singles from it —"Heartache Tonight", the title track and "I Can't Tell You Why" - reached the Top 10, and "In the City" by Walsh also received considerable airplay.
+The band recorded two Christmas songs during these sessions, "Funky New Year" and "Please Come Home for Christmas", which was released as a single in 1978 and reached No. 18 on the charts.
+The band broke up in 1980.